 With Ornellaia, the Frescobaldi Family added one of the world’s most iconic Wine Estates to their comprehensive portfolio of Tuscan Wineries such as Masseto, Danzante, Luze delle Vite alongside the six Frescobaldi Estates of Nippozzano, Castel Giocondo, Pomino, Ammiraglia, Castiglioni and Remole.

 The Ornellaia Winery and Masseto Wine Cellars melting into the Nature of Tuscany Hillsides

-The Masseto Winery have an underground wine cellar and is an architectural beauty of a winery, in perfect harmony with the Tuscan landscape around it.
-In the middle you get a glimpse of a several hundred of years old tree, that the architects left completely intact, building the winery around it.
+The Masseto Winery has an underground wine cellar and is an architectural beauty of a winery, in perfect harmony with the Tuscan landscape around it.
+In the middle you get a glimpse of several hundred of years old trees, that the architects left completely intact, building the winery around them.
 The Winery and Cellar complex is a fantastic building, capturing the Philosophy and Soul of Ornellaia so well.

 Wine Art at the Ornellaia Masseto Winery

 At Ornellaia, every step in making a Vintage Super Tuscan is about excellence, details, and vinification technique.